cityofaustin/Residential-Permitting/_project_steps/interior-remodel/overview.md

 ---
-seo_title: Interior Remodel Permit Overview
 title: Interior Remodel > 0.
 Overview
-excerpt: >-
-  The process of fixing or updating appearance or functionality within an existing home without adding or removing square footage
+seo_title: Interior Remodel Permit Overview
+seo_description:
+step_number: 0
 project_name: interior remodel
+permalink: /residential/projects/interior-remodel/
+redirect_from: /projects/interior-remodel/
 hide_project_from_menu: false
 menu_sort_order: 2
-step_number: 0
+excerpt: >-
+  The process of fixing or updating appearance or functionality within an existing home without adding or removing square footage
 overview_of_steps_markdown: >-
   This is a preview of the permitting process for interior remodels and can be used as a checklist throughout your project.
 The cost for permitting an interior remodel depends on the type of work done to the home.&nbsp;
-permalink: /residential/projects/interior-remodel/
-redirect_from: /projects/interior-remodel/
 prefooter_text: >-
   Looking for all the applications and forms you might need for permitting an interior remodel?
 We've got you covered.